webix-hub/docs/data/api/dragorder_onbeforedroporder_event.md

 =============

 @short:
-	called when dnd reording has been made, but not applied yet
+	called when dnd reordering has been made, but not applied yet

 @params:

-- itemId				string/number		the item id
+- itemId				string/number		the dragged item id
 - targetInd				number				the index of the row, where the item was dropped (if target is the last position, i.e. an empty space, the index will be -1)
 - event					Event object		the native event object
 - details 				object				the object which contains the <b>parent</b> property - id of the branch where dragging is taking place